7 tips for paddling pain free

 - Get low to turn.
 Whether a buoy turn in a race or just to go the other direction, I see so many paddlers standing straight up and trying to turn.
 It takes them 2x as long and 4x too many strokes to turn – and this puts more strain on your body.
 Instead, squat low, use an extended straight lower arm on the paddle and turn quicker with less effort and time completed.
 Stepping back behind the handle a bit will also release the nose thus spin the board faster.

 - Purchase lighter gear.
 Got a heavy aluminum paddle?
-Replace it with a light one piece carbon paddle.
+Replace it with a light one piece carbon paddle like the 1.5lb 3 oz Werner Trance carbon paddle.
 Board heavy to carry, lift and feels slow on-water?
-Get a lighter board (or inflatable) which you’ll use more often as it’ll be easier to transport and paddle.
+Get a lighter hard board or inflatable such as the 27 lb NRS Escape (12′-6″ x 30″) which you’ll use more often as it’ll be easier to transport and paddle.

 There’s several more options to paddle injury free, but these are a start!

 Watch instructional videos with these and more tips on my SUP 101 online course.